gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-can be translated to asynchronous code using `Gapotchenko.FX.Threading.AsyncMonitor`, almost word for word:
+can be translated to asynchronous code using `Gapotchenko.FX.Threading.AsyncMonitor` class, almost word for word:

 ``` C#
 class NewCode